tnyandoro/newsweek-clone-bootstrap/README.md

 ![newsweek clone](https://user-images.githubusercontent.com/30318155/94343329-a2c50200-0017-11eb-85e9-a95930509233.png)

-> The project mimicks the appearnce and behavior of the actual site
+> The project mimicks the appearnce and behavior of the actual site.
+The project has been done with HTML5, CSS3 and bootstrap 4 for responsiveness.

 ## Built With
 - HTML5